 If your Recording Level doesn't reach higher than ‑15dB and your Complete Noise-Free Recording Volume is below 1.00, then something is wrong.
 Your voice is coming across as too quiet for some reason.
 You might think you should turn up one of the various gain settings, but that wouldn't help at all, because it would also increase the noise.
 Instead, try the following to overcome the problem:

-- You may still be able to get good results using Audacity’s Noise Reduction Effect after you have finished your recording, especially if your Recording Levels are not too far off and at least reaching above ‑21dB.
-However, this is not ideal – your dynamic range is on the low side.
-To try this, proceed to Recording with Audacity and try using Advanced Processing Option: Noise Removal with Audacity.
+You may still be able to get good results using Audacity's Noise Reduction Effect after you have finished your recording, especially if your Recording Levels are not too far off and at least reaching above ‑21dB.
+However, this is not ideal - your dynamic range is on the low side.
+To try this, proceed to Recording with Audacity and try using Audio File Processing with Audacity.